jaechan-repo/mt-ambiguity-wip/3_mturk_eng_inst/project-list.md

     - 135, 135, 135, 136 HITs each time

 #### AMT Project Configuration
-- number of problems per HIT: 5
+- number of problems per HIT: 3
 - number of HITs: 135/135/135/136
-- max assignments per HIT: 5
+- max assignments per HIT: 3
 - reward for task: $0.3
 - time allotted (max): 5 minutes
 - expires in: 21 days
-- auto-approve and pay workers in: 35 days
+- auto-approve and pay workers in: 28 days
 - additional qualifications:
     - qtype_idiom_usage_classification

 ## Types
 Type Name: qtype_idiom_usage_classification
-ID: 3NM2JKX2XPFJ9ZL3OPVICG2ZMMCRV2
+- ID: 3DWHOMV0Q14D1N5I10P74M36TVXHAW
-Description: This qualification type is assigned when a Worker gets at least 18 out of 20 problems in the qualification test "[QUALS] Identify Usage of Idioms: Literal, Idiomatic, or Ambiguous?".
+- Description: This qualification type is assigned when a Worker passes the qualification test "[QUALS] Identify Usage of Idioms: Literal, Idiomatic, or Ambiguous?".

+Type Name: ctype_idiom_usage_classification
+- ID: 3Y5W3WI847ANT4R55DKXOV075HBAOD
+- Description: This qualification type is assigned when a Worker completes the qualification "[QUALS] Identify Usage of Idioms: Literal, Idiomatic, or Ambiguous?".
+Will be further notified if the worker is eligible for the main HIT.